sintaxi/harp/CONTRIBUTING.md

 ### New Functionality

-If you wish to add new functionality to harp, please provide [@sintaxi](mailto:brock@sintaxi.com) a harp application that demonstrates deficiency in current design or desired additional behaviour.
+If you wish to add new functionality to harp, please provide [@sintaxi](mailto:brock@sintaxi.com) and [@kennethormandy](mailto:kenneth@chloi.io) a harp application that demonstrates deficiency in current design or desired additional behaviour.
+Its best if you explaing the problem you are trying to solve, not just the solution you want.
 You may also submit a pull request with the steps above.

 ## License